bhdz/glaslang/README.md

     Petar ~ went: for a banana, a pear, a big orange ~
         and: carried them in a basket home
      > Warning!
-You did it...
-     >  juuuust finish it for a perfect score.
+You did it... just finish it for a perfect score.
      > A--

     Petar ~ went: for a banana, a pear, a big orange ~
         and: ~ carried them: in a basket home
      > BINGO!
 You've got your A!
-     >  Now go nag your parents for more allowance, or score a FATAL :D
+     >  Now go ask your parents for more allowance, or score a FATAL

     Petar ~ went: for a banana, a pear, a big orange ~
         and: ~ carried: them, in a basket, home
      > FATALITY!
-F**king A+!
+A+!
 You're a star, and you ROCK!

-    :D
+    :-)

-Check out welcome.glas or Genesis.glas.
+Check out welcome.glas or Genesis.glas in the examples.
 You will understand much more about it.

 I hope you like it.